photo by Yunfei Ren

 Firsts things first: here’s my very first interview with my neighbor Kristin:

-When I’m not working on a creative project, you can find me watering my 125+ houseplants, walking the hills of San Francisco.
+When I’m not working on a creative project, you can find me watering my 125+ houseplants, walking the hills of San Francisco or stalking the shelves of the library for a good read.

 I thrive in collaborative partnerships, solving creative problems and telling meaningful stories.